WinzarH/LikertMakeR/articles/reliability_vignette.md

 reliability estimate that is less sensitive to tau-equivalence assumptions.
 Guttman’s lambda-6 is often reported alongside alpha and omega in methodological comparisons and requires the **psych** package.

+Use `include = "omega_h"` when you want to assess the **strength and clarity of the general factor** underlying a scale. $`\omega_h`$ is particularly useful when evaluating whether a set of items meaningfully reflects a single latent construct, but it should not be interpreted as the reliability of summed or averaged scores.

 Use `include = "polychoric"` when item responses are clearly ordinal and category distributions are well populated.
 In this case, the function